What is Thalassemia?

 According to the National Institute of Health, Alpha thalassemias most often affect people of Southeast Asian, Indian, Chinese, or Filipino descent, and Beta thalassemias most often affect people of Mediterranean (Greek, Italian, and Middle Eastern), Asian, or African descent.

 If either parent is at increased risk for thalassemia based on their genetic background, a simple blood test either before conception or during pregnancy can determine whether either parent carries the gene for thalassemia.
-If both parents are carriers, there is a 25% chance that the child will be born with sickle cell disease.
+If both parents are carriers, there is a 25% chance that the child will be born with sickle cell disease, so if parents are unaware of their carrier status, the odds of a prenatal misdiagnosis involving sickle cell anemia may increase.
 Diagnostic testing with Chorionic Villus Sampling (CVS) or Amniocentesis can then be performed.

 - Chorionic Villus Sampling (CVS)